Fox Symbolism: Spiritual Meaning & Significance Explained

 In myths and legends, spiders play varied roles across cultures, representing wisdom, creativity, protection, and sometimes trickery.

-In Native American culture, the **Spider Grandmother** is a significant figure symbolizing creation and wisdom.
+Among Hopi, Navajo, and Pueblo traditions, Spider Grandmother is a revered creator and teacher figure in their mythology, though other Native nations have their own distinct spider figures rather than sharing this single tradition.
 She is believed to have woven the web of life and often serves as a guide, helping people find their paths through life’s interconnected journeys.

 In West African folklore, **Anansi the spider** is a well-known trickster, embodying wisdom, wit, and resilience.
 He uses his cleverness to overcome challenges, teaching moral lessons on adaptability and intelligence.
 Anansi’s stories traveled to the Caribbean, where they became part of local folklore.